aswinchari/NetworkControl/README.md

 # Network Controllability in Paediatric Drug Resistant Epilepsy

-This repository contains the instructions & code to construct structural connectivity matrices and calculate network controllability and covers the analyses in the follwoing manuscript: ***
+This repository contains the instructions & code to construct structural connectivity matrices and calculate network controllability and covers the analyses in the follwoing manuscript:

+*Drug-resistant focal epilepsy in children is associated with increased modal controllability of the whole brain and epileptogenic regions* by Chari et al.

 # Image Processing